eurochriskelly/ml-shell/README.md

-# ml-shell
+# mulsh

 `mulsh` (MarkLogic shell) is a command-line tool for interacting with MarkLlogic using bash.

 ## Installation

-To get started, create a folder for ml-shell, e.g.
+To get started, create a folder for mulsh, e.g.
 ```
 mkdir -p ~/.mulsh.d
 cd ~/.mulsh.d